Rusty Frank: Historian

 In 1990, Rusty's book TAP!
 The Greatest Tap Dance Stars and Their Stories, 1900–1955, was published in hardcover by William Morrow Press and in In March 1995, was reissued in soft cover by Da Capo Press.
 Actor and tap dancer Gregory Hines wrote the foreword to the book, for which she interviewed 30 tap-dance artists, including Ann Miller, Shirley Temple and Donald O'Connor.
 She has contributed to the Smithsonian Institution's Jazz Oral History project, along with the Encyclopædia Britannica, the Oxford Encyclopedia of Dance, The American National Biography, the Great Danish Encyclopedia, the jazz history Jazz: The First Century, published by William Morrow and Company, and Discover Jazz, published by Pearson.

-Rusty is producing a one-hour television special, TAP!
+Along with award-winning filmmaker Arthur Dong, Rusty is co-producing the documentary, TAP!
 Tempo of America.
-She was the recipient of a National Endowment for the Arts grant to aid in making this dance documentary.
+They were the recipients of a National Endowment for the Arts grant to aid in making this dance documentary.

 She has also appeared in numerous dance documentaries, including the Fred Astaire and Ginger Rogers box set documentary for Warner Home Video, the BBC's Fascinating Rhythms – The Story of Tap, and This Joint is Jumpin for Bravo.
 Rusty Frank is featured in Alive and Kicking, a feature-length documentary that takes an inside look into the people and culture of the Lindy Hop resurgence.